 The PIU's environmental and social experts are directly responsible with the implementation of the ESMP during all phases of the project.
 Many of the responsibilities under the mitigation measures fall under the responsibility of contractors, meaning that the E&S experts will need to supervise and monitor their implementation.
+Two Health and Safety experts from GIRG will suport the monitoring of H&S aspects on site.

-At the level of each sub-project, however, local expertise is needed to support the preparation of the ESMP (e.g., baseline data, press contacts, public consultation organization, etc.) but also during implementation.
-The following staff members at the level of Vaslui Emergency Situations Inspectorates are expected to fulfill supporting activities for the PIU E&S experts: public relation officer and grievance secretary.
+At the level of each sub-project, however, local expertise is needed to support the preparation of the ESMP (e.g. baseline data, press contacts, public consultation organization, etc.) but also during implementation.
+The following staff members at the level of Argeş Emergency Situations Inspectorates are expected to fulfill supporting activities for the PIU E&S experts: public relation officer, grievance secretary, environmental expert and health and safety expert.